 The Secret Garden Guesthouse is situated in the heart of ‘Old Swakopmund’ and offers a home for pizza-loving families and even pets.
 Reasonably priced, it is an excellent base from which to explore all the adventure that the town has to offer.

 Situated 120km north of Swakopmund, Cape Cross Lodge lies just metres from the Atlantic Ocean, providing a perfect place to explore the untamed wilderness of the Skeleton Coast.

 Are you looking for the best seat in the house to view the falls?
 Then head to Epupa Falls Lodge, which is owned by ex-military man, Koos Verwey, and can be found in the heart of Kaokoland – home to the ancient Himba people that are indigenous to Namibia.

-Twyfelfontein Country Lodge is a luxurious lodge located in Namibia’s Kunene region, which prides itself on various rock engravings and paintings that date back to the first hunter-gatherers in the area.
+Twyfelfontein Country Lodge is a luxurious lodge located in the Kunene region of Namibia, which prides itself on various rock engravings and paintings that date back to the first hunter-gatherers in the area.